MailiTruong/ComputeSci/Week3/StackRush/README.md

 # StackRush

-**StackRush** is a vintage pixel game made with `pygame` where you have to stack blocks according to a certain tempo as precisely as possible to achieve high scores and be on the podium !
+**StackRush** is a vintage pixel game made with `pygame` where you have to stack blocks according to the tempo of a metronome that accelerates as precisely as possible to achieve high scores and be on the podium ! (the analysis of the games are in the jupyter notebook)

 ## Table of Contents
 1. [Gameplay](#gameplay)